metronisys/agent-governance/DATA_SOVEREIGNTY.md

 ## 3. Prompt Scrubbing
 Before sending a task to an external Executor service, the Governor must perform a "PII Scrub," replacing names, locations, and sensitive identifiers with generic tokens.
+---

+## Trademark & Usage

+**Metronisys™** is a trademark of John A. Nudd.
+Commercial use of the name requires permission.
+Open-source usage is permitted under the license of this repository.

+---

+Metronisys exists to ensure that as AI agents gain autonomy,
+**governance is embedded — not bolted on**.